-Inmates will be in the proper uniform, (normally khaki pants and khaki shirt), Monday thru Friday, between 7:30 a.m. and 3:30 p.m.
-The uniform will be maintained in a neat and professional manner, with shirt tucked in and pants around the waist line.
+Inmates will be in the proper uniform, (normally khaki/green pants, khaki/green shirt, t-shirt, belt and work boots), Monday thru Friday, between 7:00 a.m. and 4:00 p.m.
+The uniform will be maintained in a neat and professional manner and should not be mixed with personal clothing.
+Your shirt shall be tucked-in and pants will be around the waist line.
 Other than approved religious headgear, hats will not be worn while indoors.